jokercraft/django-random-id/README.md

 The primary keys are auto-incremental integers.

-Now, let's see what you can do with `RandomIDModel`:
+Now, let's see how `RandomIDModel` helps you:

 ```python
 from django.db import models